-Unless otherwise indicated, all of our Mineral Reserves and Mineral Resources included in this Annual Information Form have been prepared in accordance with NI 43-101.
+Unless otherwise indicated, all of the Company's Mineral Reserves and Mineral Resources included in this AIF have been prepared in accordance with NI 43-101.

 CORPORATE STRUCTURE

 The Company was incorporated pursuant to the ABCA on November 16, 2007.
 Effective April 9, 2008, Karnalyte's articles were amended by a Certificate of Amendment to increase the minimum number of directors from one to three, and to remove the restrictions on share transfers.